awslabs/aws-deployment-framework/docs/installation-guide.md

    or applications into via AWS CodePipeline *(this can be updated whenever)*.
    Also specify a main notification endpoint *(email)* to receive updates about the bootstrap process.

+   **AWS ControlTower-specific Note:**
+   If you use AWS ControlTower, in the `CrossAccountAccessRoleName` section of the parameters enter the string `AWSControlTowerExecution`.
+Leave empty otherwise for a default ADF setup.

    When you have entered all required information press **'Deploy'**.